Google Lead Form Ads: A Search Engine Marketing Tool for Lead Generation

 Google Lead Forms: A Comparison with Traditional Search & Display Networks

-First things first, the new lead form extensions are not a replacement for traditional Google search ads; they are complementary addition to your existing campaigns.
+First things first, the new lead form extensions are not a replacement for traditional Google search ads; they are a complementary addition to your existing campaigns.
 Since they are simply extensions, they are listed along with your ad, not an altogether new-type of advertisement themselves.

 How Does It Work?